Roll20/help.roll20.net/_posts/2012-09-05-sidebar-jukebox.markdown

 In addition to the Game Master's control of individual track volume in the Jukebox tab, each person connected to the game can also use the Master Volume Control located under the Settings tab to control the volume level of all music being played.
 ## Looping Music
 Each track has a check box for optionally looping the tune.
 Before the music is played, uncheck this box to have the music only play once-- otherwise the track will loop as persistent background music until you pause it.
-## Renaming Tracks
+## Renaming/Reordering Tracks
 To rename a track, simple click on its title in the Jukebox tab of the Sidebar (after you've added it to the Jukebox playlist).
 Type a new name and press Return to save.
+Tracks will assume a numerical and then alphabetical order, so numbering them as a playlist is a quick way to organize.